Candice A. Alfano, Ph.D.

 Cara A. Palmer

-Dr. Palmer is a postdoctoral fellow in the SACK lab.
+Dr. Palmer is a Research Assistant Professor in the SACK lab.
 She received her Ph.D. in 2014 from West Virginia University in Life-Span Developmental Psychology.
 Her research interests broadly encompass the development of emotion regulation and reactivity, and her previous work has primarily focused on the regulation of positive affect and responses to positive experiences.
 Her research uses multiple methods (e.g., behavior, heart rate variability, subjective reports) to examine how people regulate their emotions, what predicts maladaptive affective processes, and how emotional experiences and regulatory strategies impact overall well-being and mental health.

 Jennifer Cowie is a graduate student in the lab.
 Prior to joining, she worked for two years as a clinical specialist in the Pediatric Feeding Disorders Clinic at the Marcus Autism Center in Atlanta, Ga.
 Jennifer's research interests broadly include examining the factors contributing to the development of internalizing disorders in children and adolescents, particularly those affecting the course and treatment of anxiety and compulsive disorders.
 She graduated with a B.A. in Psychology from Smith College in 2009